Dragoteryx/drg-music/README.md

 ```js
 music.isPlaylistEmpty(guild);
 ```
 Whether or not the playlist is empty.
-Throws an error if the bot is not playing.
+Throws an er\nror if the bot is not playing.

 ### Information about a music in the playlist
 ```js